everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### Python

 For Python, we use [componentize-py][componentize-py] to generate a Wasm component.
+You can follow along with our setup and what to install and at what version [here][python-setup].

 Our WIT interface defines a `multiply` function: